daved01/ragcore/README.md

 ## How it works

-The following image shows the components.
+The system consists of a few basic components.

 ![image](/docs/placeholder.png)

 **Adding documents**

 To add a document, the document is split into overlapping chunks first.
-Then, these chunks are vectorized using the embedding, before these vectors along with the content is added to the database.
+Then, these chunks are vectorized using the embedding, before these vectors, along with the contents, are added to the database.

 ![image](/docs/placeholder.png)

 **Querying documents**

-A new query is sent to the embedding to create the vector.
-With this vector a simlarity score is cacluated with vectors in the database to find related documents which are then returned.
-With these documents and the original query, a prompt is constructed and sent to the LLM to generate the answer which is then returned to the user.
+A new query triggers the creation of a vector through embedding.
+This vector is used to calculate a similarity score with vectors in the database, identifying related documents that are subsequently retrieved.
+Using these documents and the initial query, a prompt is constructed and forwarded to the Language Model (LLM) to generate an answer, which is then returned to the user.

 ![image](/docs/placeholder.png)